 Hateful and harmful and ever to the best,

 Whispering their scandals ... "

-Many diverse political figures took advantage of the relatively mobile printing presses.
+Many various political figures took advantage of the relatively free printing presses.
 The beginning of the 17th Century saw a significant increase in the number of books printed each year, literacy rates also increased.
-With the onset of civil war England became the ideological battleground of competing social classes represented by Crown and Parliament.
+With the onset of civil war, England became the ideological battleground of competing social classes represented by Crown and Parliament.

 How great a historian was Kevin Sharpe should be answered by his peers.
-But in my mind he was a good one.
-I do not agree with much of what he wrote but he wrote well and sought to reach and educate a wide audience.
+But in my mind, he was a good one.
+I do not agree with much of what he wrote, but he wrote well and sought to reach and educate a broad audience.